Song Giwon

-Song Giwon (Hangul: 송기원 is a modern South Korean novelist, who has won several awards, and been arrested for suspected treason.
+Song Giwon (Korean: 송기원; 1 July 1947 – 31 July 2024) was a South Korean novelist, who won several awards, and was arrested for suspected treason.

-Life
+Biography

-Song Giwon was born on July 1, 1947 in the Choseong Township of Boseong County, Jeollanam-do, in South Korea.
+Song Giwon was born on 1 July 1947, in the Choseong Township of Boseong County, Jeollanam-do, in South Korea.
 In 1966, while a student at Joseon High School, his poem “Field of Flowers” (Kkotbat) was chosen for a prize in a nationwide writing contest for high school students sponsored by Korea University.
 Later his poem “Song of the Wind” (Baramui norae) was chosen in a similar contest put on by the Sorabol College of Arts, and in 1967 his poem “On a Sleepless Night” (Bulmyeonui bame) won a prize in the spring literary contest held by the Chonnam Daily newspaper.
 In 1968, due to the outcome of the contest, he entered Sorabol College of Arts.

 His personal life was more tangled.
 Song Gi-weon was reared from early boyhood by a step-father following his parents’ divorce.
 His biological father, an alcoholic and opium addict, lay down on railroad tracks in a state of drunkenness and lost his life when Song was just 18.
 As an unsettled youngster, Song often got into trouble for fighting with his classmates, but he was also a consistent winner at annual literary composition contests, and his literary talent was recognized at a young age.
 While maintaining a self- deprecatory view of himself as one having “bad blood”, Song's younger years were fueled by his strong desire to be a professional writer.